 Neural Network Modeling in the Prediction of Health Status and Unmet Needs in Breast, Prostate, and Colorectal Cancer Survivors

 Clinical Training Site 2013-2014:

-Courtney Collins is a third year graduate student in the Clinical Psychology program and a first lieutenant in the United States Army.
+Courtney Collins is a fourth year graduate student in the Clinical Psychology program and a first lieutenant in the United States Army.
 She received her BA in Psychology and BA in German in 2009 from the University of Notre Dame where she was also a member of Army ROTC.
 Courtney wrote her master's thesis on self-reported cognitive limitations in employed malignant brain tumor survivors.
 She is interested in identifying specific areas of cognitive impairment (such as working memory and executive function) in these individuals that are related to work productivity.
 Courtney is currently studying cancer survivorship in the US Military.
 Courtney can be reached at email@example.com.